 A short HIPAA summary is that these four rules establish strict guidelines for privacy and security controls over protected health information (PHI).
 Defined as “individually identifiable health information,” PHI or electronic PHI (ePHI) includes any demographic information, medical history, test or lab results, mental health information, insurance information or other data that identifies a client.
 However, to fully understand not only what HIPAA is but how it relates to your business, you need a brief overview of the Security Rule and Privacy Rule.

-In short, the Security Rule creates a series of guidelines for making sure that you safeguard confidentiality, integrity, and availability of ePHI created, received, maintained, or transmitted.
+In short, the Security Rule creates a series of guidelines for making sure that healthcare organizations, other covered entities, and business associates safeguard the confidentiality, integrity, and availability of ePHI created, received, maintained, or transmitted.
 In other words, don’t let someone accidentally access the information or steal it no matter what it is or where it is.
 As part of this, you need to identify and protect against potential risks that lead to unintended uses or disclosures.
 Moreover, you need to make sure your employees do the same.

-These sound similar, but there is are two important distinctions:
+The HIPAA Privacy Rule and HIPAA Security Rules may sound similar, but there are two important distinctions:

 HIPAA applies to you as a “covered entity” if you’re a healthcare provider, health plan, or health care clearinghouse.
-The HIPAA law definition of “business entities” expands that to incorporate third parties who perform functions on behalf of covered entities that uses or discloses health information for them.
+The HIPAA definition of “business entities” expands that to incorporate third parties who perform functions on behalf of covered entities that use, store, process, or disclose health information for them.

 In other words, if you’re looking to expand a software or web application to enable any of the covered entities mentioned above, then you need to be compliant with HIPAA rules.